 In cases involving brain injuries, some of the things taken into consideration in determining damages tend to include medical expenses, the costs of future treatment, lost wages and the loss of future earning capacity, pain and suffering, and loss of enjoyment of life.
 Some family members may also be able to assert claims for loss of consortium or loss of services by the injured person.

 Once the amount of damages is determined, there may in some cases be a reduction proportionate to the injured person’s fault in the accident.
 This is because, under Florida’s comparative fault rules, a defendant who can prove that the plaintiff was partially responsible for the accident may receive a reduction in the amount of damages.
 If the defendant is found liable in a car accident case, but the plaintiff is assigned 25% of the fault because he or she was exceeding the speed limit, the plaintiff’s recovery likely will amount to no more than 75% of the total costs incurred.
-This is just an example, since it is ultimately up to a jury to assign fault if the parties cannot reach an amicable settlement.Contact a Pembroke Pines Brain Injury Lawyer to Assert Your Rights
+This is just an example, since it is ultimately up to a jury to assign fault if the parties cannot reach an amicable settlement.Contact a Brain Injury Attorney in Pembroke Pines to Assert Your Rights

-If you or a family member has been involved in a car accident or another preventable event, the Pembroke Pines attorneys at Cohn & Smith can discuss the details of your situation with you.
+If you or a family member has been involved in a car accident or another preventable event, the Pembroke Pines brain injury attorneys at Cohn & Smith can discuss the details of your situation with you.
 The more serious your injuries, the harder the defendant’s insurance company and its lawyers will work to try to minimize your recovery.
 You need someone who will fight for you and your family so that you can pursue the money that you need to deal with your injuries, medical expenses, pain, and other losses.
 To schedule a free consultation with us, call 954-431-8100 or complete our online form.
 We represent individuals throughout South Florida, including in Pembroke Pines, Davie, and Hollywood.